Thornton-Middle-School/TMS-Pathfinding/README.md

 - Pygame 2.5.2

 ## Instructions
-1. Using the map shown, enter in your starting and ending location
+1. Using the map shown, enter in your starting and ending room
   - The inputs must be the exact same as the name on the map.
-For example, if you start in room 1, you can not input "One" or "Room 1".
+For example, if you start in room 1, you can not input "One" or "Room 1" (you have to type "1").
   - All letters (if applicable) must be uppercase.
-  - Only the last 5 characters are displayed.
-Backspaces are supported.
   - You must select each box, or click away.
 The enter key does not work.

-2. Press the Submit button.
+2. Click the Submit button.
 3. The shortest path will be shown in orange and a green and red dot for the starting and ending positions respectively.
 The distance and predicted walking time (assumes you walk at 4 ft/second) are displayed on the right.
-  - If none of these are displayed, check for any problems with the input.
-Check the constraints above.
+Otheriwse, "Invalid Input" is displayed on the right in red, and so are the invalid inputs.

 4. If you want to enter in more rooms, press "Reset".